codesqueak/GardenLEDLamp/README.md

 <img src="images/black.png"/>
 <img src="images/white.png"/>

-The gebers for both [JLC](https://jlcpcb.com/) and [OSHPARK](https://https://oshpark.com/) are included in teh project if you want to make your own
+The gebers for both [JLC](https://jlcpcb.com/) and [OSHPARK](https://https://oshpark.com/) are included in the project if you want to make your own

 ### Component Size Comparison